fehler/break/break-schedule.md

 Break Schedule
 ==============

 /* This is a work in progress, while I work on the copy for the Break web site.
 I'll be updating it as times are firmed up, but most times are accurate.
-Contact chris@monographic.org if you have questions (as others will testify, I do follow up one-to-one!). */
+Contact chris@monographic.org if you have questions and I'll do my best to assist. */

 + Wednesday
   + An Afternoon With Shopify